irenenguyen1017/tasks-tracker-cli/README.md

 > List command

-- Case 1: Make sure the instruction of `add` command is shown when using `--help` option.
+- Case 1: Make sure the instruction of `list` command is shown when using `--help` option.
 - Case 2: It should show the empty list message when there is no task available.
 - Case 3: It should display a table of tasks when tasks are available.